Music of Finland: Pop music

 In the 1990s, a popular new trend was so-called Eurodance music and this style also had Finnish followers, many of which however are today quite forgotten.
 A couple of bands also wrote their lyrics in English, but didn't make it on the international music market.
 To mention few artists, there were Hausmylly, Aikakone and Movetron.

-Some contemporary Pop/Rock singers who emerged in the 2000s, such as Maija Vilkkumaa, Sanni Kurkisuo, Jenni Vartiainen, nelli matula, Anssi Kela, Irina, Chisu, Anna Puu, Anna Eriksson, Hanna Pakarinen and Antti Tuisku, and pop rock groups such as Scandinavian Music Group, and PMMP, are popular in Finland.
+Some contemporary pop/rock singers who emerged in the 2000s, such as Maija Vilkkumaa, Sanni Kurkisuo, Jenni Vartiainen, Anssi Kela, Irina, Chisu, Anna Puu, Anna Eriksson, Hanna Pakarinen and Antti Tuisku, and pop rock groups such as Scandinavian Music Group, and PMMP, are popular in Finland.
 They all primarily sing in Finnish, which may contribute to their relatively low international profile.
 Antti Tuisku has become the most popular and best-selling artist to emerge from Idols, the Finnish version of Pop Idol.
 Erika Vikman is another popular electropop singer who achieved wide recognition in Finland with her 2020 hit "Syntisten pöytä" (The Sinner's Table).
 Poets of the Fall is an example of a Finnish pop/rock band that sings in English.

 Since the late 1990s and early 2000s, female artists have become more visible as performers and songwriters.
 Singer-songwriter Chisu is a good example of this phenomenon penning songs that can be considered classics, along with Eppu Normaali, Tuomari Nurmio.

 A number of iskelmä, rock- and pop-songs attained classic status, outlasting "hits of today".
 Although the differences between pop, rock and iskelmä are notable in social signification – stereotypically iskelmä is music for older and rural people, while rock and pop are for youth and urbanites–the boundaries between these genres are not always clear.
 This seems to be true especially in popular songs that are endlessly performed in original form, or rearranged into new musical idioms and dialects.